MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-invocation.md

 The model then reasons about the chat history, chooses additional functions if needed, or generates the final response.
 This approach is fully automated and requires no manual intervention from the caller.

+> [!TIP]
+> Auto function invocation is different from the [auto function choice behavior](./function-choice-behaviors.md#using-auto-function-choice-behavior).
+The former dictates if functions should be invoked automatically by Semantic Kernel, while the latter determines if functions should be chosen automatically by the AI model.

 This example demonstrates how to use the auto function invocation in Semantic Kernel.
 AI model decides which functions to call to complete the prompt and Semantic Kernel does the rest and invokes them automatically.

 ::: zone pivot="programming-language-csharp"